How Getting A Hysterectomy Improved My Life

 By the time I got home that day, I’d made up my mind.
 I was tired of being dragged down by my uterus.
 I was done bleeding 18 out of 28 days.
 My 50th birthday was around the corner and childbearing was a thing of the past.
 What was I waiting for?

 When I went back to see Madar six weeks later, I was confident in my decision but dejected about how long it would take to book an elective surgery during a pandemic.
 It turns out luck was on my side: Dr. Madar had a cancellation for late August, a little more than a month away.
 After a lengthy discussion, which revisited my mother’s cancer and my grandfather’s pancreatic cancer, we decided to do a total hysterectomy with bilateral salpingo-oophorectomy (BSO).
-In other words, all the plumbing—fallopian tubes and ovaries included—was coming out.
+In other words, all the plumbing—ovaries and fallopian tubes included—was coming out.

 How do you know if a hysterectomy is right for you?